NyuB/Graphari/README.md

 + options -eif and -eip are availables with the same meanings as vif and vip applied to edges
 + option -op (Output Path) specify the directory(in HDFS) where our computation infos and results will be stored
 + option -w indique le nombre de workers/thread alloué à cette computation

+Note on the quickstart example : the given description isn't accurate, as this job computes the shortest paths from node 1 instead of the first node appearing in the graph input file.

 #### Output